wjzhengsh/blockchain/howto/install_instantiate_chaincode.md

   ![Instantiate Chaincode panel](../images/chaincode_instantiate_panel.png "Instantiate Chaincode panel") -->

-3. Specify your chaincode's [endorsement policy](../glossary.html#endorsement-policy).
-You can learn more about how to set endorsement policies in the [next section](#specifying-chaincode-endorsement-policies).
+3. Specify your chaincode's [endorsement policy](/docs/services/blockchain/glossary.html#glossary-endorsement-policy).
+You can learn more about how to set endorsement policies in the [next section](/docs/services/blockchain/howto/install-instantiate-chaincode.html#install-instantiate-chaincode-endorsement-policy).

 ## Specifying chaincode endorsement policies
-{: #endorsement-policy}
+{: #install-instantiate-chaincode-endorsement-policy}

 You can use endorsement policies to specify which set of peers need to validate a new transaction.
 For example, an endorsement policy can specify that a transaction will be added to the ledger only if a majority of the members on the channel endorse the transaction.

 The endorsement policy is set when a chaincode is instantiated on a channel.
 The organization that instantiates the chaincode can select from among the channel members who have installed the chaincode to become validators, and sets the endorsement policy for all channel members.
-You can update your endorsement policy by following the steps for [updating your chaincode](#updating-a-chaincode), then specifying a new policy when you reinstantiate your chaincode on the second step.
+You can update your endorsement policy by following the steps for [updating your chaincode](/docs/services/blockchain/howto/install_instantiate_chaincode.html#install-instantiate-chaincode-update-cc), then specifying a new policy when you reinstantiate your chaincode on the second step.

 When you use the Network Monitor to set your endorsement policy, you can either use the UI to specify a **Simple Policy**, or use JSON to specify an **Advanced Policy**.